thegetty/quire-docs/content/guide/netlify.md

 HUGO_VERSION = "0.55.5"
 ```

-This will get you working version of a Quire site on Netlify.

 ### Alteraing the Hugo command

 When we run the build process on Netlify we may want to add flags to our Hugo command to make Hugo behave differntly either on a specific branch or in the preview deploy.